-This new world is the biblical writing on the wall, as at Belshazzar's feast in Daniel 5.
-Yet figured as a wall (prison walls, asylum walls, or the figurative wall erected by the Prince Regent against Brummell) this new code can transliterate into something that can be pissed on literally.
-A wall to be disgraced becomes a wall of disgrace that becomes Brummell’s expressive domain.
+This new world is the biblical writing on the wall, as at Belshazzar's feast in chapter five of the book of Daniel.
+Yet figured as a wall (prison walls, asylum walls, or the figurative wall erected by the Prince Regent against Brummell), this new code can transliterate into something that can be pissed on literally.
+A wall to be disgraced becomes a wall of disgrace, which becomes Brummell’s expressive domain.
 Rather than the body being so tightly confined that the neck cannot bend and sitting is difficult without splitting one’s fine leather breeches, the body now becomes liberated into discourse, its viscera and excretions the very stuff of expression and self-representations.
-Grace of body and visage become disgrace and defacement.
+The grace of body and visage become disgrace and defacement.
 As Lacan notes, in psychosis where verbal hallucinations have become typical, the “invasion of the world of objects by the image of the body” is what the delusions manifest (Seminar V 188).
 The expression must seem meaningful to productively continue, but as a semantic field, bodily products are unstable signifiers.
 One wants an audience to endow the expression with associative, figural, or performative coding.
-But in bodily signifiers meaningless-ness converges with the possibility for nonverbal expression, like dandy couture and stylized body language.
-Though these are not without their message, they must be received by the other to be authorized; when they are not (when the Name-of-the-Father does not give the law, when it does not sit in its place), the un-symbolized “not” stands in, but is unable to authorize.
-Without authority then; this allows Brummell free range, for he is beyond rather than before the law, much like the Prince himself who, however, is legitimately so as the nominal law-giver.
-Brummell’s writing at the end of life, his delusional messages, take the structure of the psychotic’s stutterings: the interrupted messages are ones that “present themselves as pure messages, as orders, or as interrupted orders,” that are message and code dissociated from each other (188).
-This is the nonresolution of the father’s discourse, which should ratify message and code, turning them into coherent discourse, but for Brummell is as ephemeral and meaningless as his self-expressiveness in tight form was at the height of his insubstantial and airy career, though not message-less.
-The difference is that in the aftermath of psychotic break it is jouissance for an audience of one, using the sinthome or symptom, which should hold everything together, to essentially cheat the symbolic.
+But in bodily signifiers, meaninglessness converges with the possibility for nonverbal expression, like dandy couture and stylized body language.
+Though these are not without their message, they must be received by the other to be authorized; when they are not (when the Name-of-the-Father does not give the law, when it does not sit in its place), the unsymbolized “not” stands in but is unable to authorize.
+Without authority then, this allows Brummell free range, for he is beyond rather than before the law, much like the Prince himself who is legitimately so as the nominal lawgiver.
+Brummell’s writing at the end of his life, his delusional messages, take the structure of the psychotic’s stutterings: the interrupted messages are ones that “present themselves as pure messages, as orders, or as interrupted orders,” that are message and code dissociated from each other (Seminar V 188).
+This is the nonresolution of the father’s discourse, which should ratify message and code, turning them into coherent discourse; but for Brummell, it is as ephemeral and meaningless as his self-expressiveness in tight form was at the height of his insubstantial and airy career, though not without message.
+The difference is that in the aftermath of a psychotic break, using the sinthome or symptom, which should hold everything together, to essentially cheat the Symbolic is jouissance for an audience of one.